email format sample

 Dear Team,

 I hope you’re all doing well.
 We are excited to announce our Annual Company Picnic, which will take place on Saturday, March 12th, at Greenwood Park starting at 11:00 AM.
-This is a great opportunity to relax, enjoy some fun activities, and connect with colleagues outside of the office.
+This is an excellent opportunity to relax, enjoy some fun activities, and connect with colleagues outside the office.

-We have planned a variety of activities including team games, a barbecue lunch, and plenty of outdoor games.
+We have planned various activities, including team games, a barbecue lunch, and plenty of outdoor games.
 There will also be a raffle with some fantastic prizes!

-Please let us know if you plan to attend by RSVP-ing by March 5th so we can ensure we have enough food and seating for everyone.
+Please RSVP by March 5th if you plan to attend so we can ensure we have enough food and seating for everyone.
 You can RSVP by replying to this email or filling out the form linked here: [RSVP Form Link].

 We hope to see you there for a day of fun and relaxation!